pat2003rat/8.1_TShirts/README.md

 ## 8 1 tshirts

 This project was the first time we put cookies and localstorage to use.
-We used user authentication implemented by both localstorage and cookies used to log a customer in, persist a shopping cart of cool shirts, and place a mock order.
+With our first attempt with user authentication through localstorage and cookies it was used to log a customer in, checkout, and place a mock order.

-Uses:
 React
 Backbone.js
 jQuery